Legalica Security Infrastructure & Compliance

 2.1 Applicable Terms: Legalica's use of Google Cloud is governed by the Google Cloud Platform Terms of Service (cloud.google.com/terms).
 Key provisions affecting Platform users include:

-2.2 Google's Limitation of Liability: Under Section 12 of the Google Cloud Terms:
+2.2 Google's Limitation of Liability: Under the Google Cloud Terms:

 | Aspect | Google's Position |